 A review of fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in our ability to observe valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in or out of the Level 3 category as of the end of the quarter in which the reclassifications occur.
-Our ability to observe valuation inputs resulted in no reclassifications during the years ended September 30, 2018 and 2017.
+Our ability to observe valuation inputs resulted in no reclassifications during the years ended September 30, 2019 and 2018.

-In addition to using the above inputs in cash equivalents, investments, the 2023 Notes and our Credit Facility valuations, we employ the valuation policy approved by our board of directors that is consistent with ASC 820.
+In addition to using the above inputs in cash equivalents, investments, our 2023 Notes, our 2031 Asset-Backed Debt and our Credit Facility valuations, we employ the valuation policy approved by our board of directors that is consistent with ASC 820.
 Consistent with our valuation policy, we evaluate the source of inputs, including any markets in which our investments are trading, in determining fair value.
-See Note 2
+See Note 2.